jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 #### Representing shortest paths
 We maintain for each vertex `v ∈ V` a predecessor `v.p` that is either another vertex or `null`.The shortest-paths algorithms in this chapter set the `p` attributes so that the chain of predecessors originating at a vertex `v` runs backwards along a shortest path from `s` to `v`.

 A __shortest-paths tree__ is like the breadth-first tree, but it contains shortest paths from the source defined in terms of edge weights instead of numbers of edges.
-To be precise, let `G = (V, E)` be a weighted, directed graph with weight function `w: E -> R`, and assume that `G` contains no negative-weight cycles  reachable  from  the  source  vertex `s ∈ V`,  so  that  shortest  paths  are  well defined.
+To be precise, let `G = (V, E)` be a weighted, directed graph with weight function `w: E -> ℝ`, and assume that `G` contains no negative-weight cycles  reachable  from  the  source  vertex `s ∈ V`,  so  that  shortest  paths  are  well defined.
 A __shortest-paths tree__ rooted at `s` is a directed subgraph `G' = (V', E')`, where `V' ⊆ V` and `E' ⊆ E`, such that
 1. `V'` is the set of vertices reachable from `s` in `G`
 2. `G'` forms a rooted tree with root `s`
 3. For all `v ∈ V'`, the unique simple path from `s` to `v` in `G'` is a shortest path from `s` to `v` in `G`.